-I know it can be exciting to get started on a new side business and making money but I will tell you from my experience the honey moon phase of your business will be short lived.
+I know it can be exciting to get started on a new side business and make money but I will tell you from my experience the honeymoon phase of your business will be short-lived.

-I suggest you start by dedicating one half hour a day at first.
-Starting with a half hour per day allows you to get use to giving up that time.
+I suggest you start by dedicating one-half hour a day at first.
+Starting with a half hour per day allows you to get used to giving up that time.
 It also helps to build consistency as well.

 I’ve found consistency to be the key to a long term business.
 If you work a few hours one day and none the next few weeks you won’t be able to build any momentum and momentum is the key to getting things off the ground.

 For example, I find when I blog consistently and put a new article out every week I tend to see more traffic and consistent visitors to my site.
 On the other hand if I only post every few weeks at most I won’t see as much traffic.

 Once you are consistently working a half hour a day then bump it up to an hour a day.
 Most people think that you can’t get much done with seven hours a week but as I will show you in this article you can actually get more done than you think.

 What Time Of Day Works Best For You

 Now that you’ve determined the amount of time you should put towards your new side hustle your next question to think about is when is the best time for you to work on it.